Seung-Ki-Kim/Seung-Ki-Kim/README.md

 I'm an amateur indie game developer, **Seung-Ki Kim** from Republic of Korea.

-And I also one of the member of 'Team IceCream Hamburger'.
+And I also one of the member of 'Team ICECREAM HAMBURGER'.

 You can call me 'Seung-Ki'.